Srujan-rai/Deepfake_voice_detection/README.md

 ## Inference
 - Once your model is trained, use it for inference by following the notebook's instructions.
-- You can perform deepfake voice detection on audio files or streams.
+- You can perform deepfake voice detection on audio files or streams....

 ## Evaluation
 - Evaluate your model's performance using metrics such as accuracy, precision, recall, and F1-score.